top of page

 The True Stories of Rochester's Van Hoosen Woman

-WORLD PREMIERE PLAY commissioned by THE LORENZO CULTURAL CENTER.
-Ft.
+Commissioned by THE LORENZO CULTURAL CENTER.
+Original cast ft.
 Jan Cartwright as Bertha, Connie Cowper as Alice, and Annabelle Young as Sarah.
 Directed by Karen Sheridan.

 Bertha Van Hoosen was born in present-day Rochester Hills, MI in 1863.
 An American surgeon dedicated to women's health, she was the founding president of the American Medical Women's Association and led a fascinating life documented in her autobiography Petticoat Surgeon.